 In the day’s other match, BB&O gave themselves an all-important advantage with their 2-1 lead after the foursomes.
 They lost the top singles when Staffordshire’s Jack Smith struck a blow for his team’s morale with his 4/2 win over England U16 international Conor Gough.

 But behind them the BB&O players were taking charge of their games, notably Harrison Arnold who romped to an 8/6 win.
-Fraser Bown (4/3) and Melan Dhaubhadel, pictured right, (5/4) secured the team’s win – but Staffordshire went on fighting in the other two games.
+Fraser Bown (4/3) and Melan Dhaubhadel, (5/4) secured the team’s win – but Staffordshire went on fighting in the other two games.

 Harry Fearn was two down after nine but went on to win his game 4/2, while James Wilkes staged a great fight back to take BB&O’s Taylor Paul to the 18th.
 Wilkes had been four down after seven but eventually stood on the 18th tee all square – however Paul refused to give way and they halved the last in par.